John Ballard (Jesuit)

-John Ballard (died 20 September 1586) was an English priest executed for being involved in an attempt to assassinate Queen Elizabeth I of England in the Babington Plot.
+John Ballard (died 20 September 1586) was a Secular English priest executed for being involved in an attempt to assassinate Queen Elizabeth I of England in the Babington Plot.

 Biography

 John Ballard was the son of William Ballard of Wratting, Suffolk.
 Ballard enrolled at St Catharine's College, Cambridge in 1569, but subsequently migrated to Caius College, Cambridge, and on the 29 November 1579 went on to study at the English College at Rheims.
 He was ordained as a secular priest at Châlons on 4 March 1581, and was sent back to England on 29 March as a Catholic missionary.
 Being a Catholic missionary in Protestant England, he had a price on his head.
 In order to conceal his identity, he used an alias of a swashbuckling, courtly soldier named Captain Fortescue and was once described as wearing 'a fine cape laced with gold, a cut satin doublet and silver buttons on his hat'.
 Being a tall, dark-complexioned man, he was referred to by those who were unaware of his true identity as 'Black Foskew'.